webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Terms.md

   - Stored Java procedures can be created in Oracle to define business processes.
 - **Database link**
   - Database links are used to communicate between databases to share data.
+- 10 % Which net service naming method requires the client to use a fixed port number? % Local,External,Host,Directory
+  - The correct answer is: **Host**
+  - Here's why:
+    - Local Naming: This method uses a local file (tnsnames.ora) on the client to store connection information, including the port number.
+The client can potentially specify a different port number if needed.
+    - External Naming: Similar to Local Naming, external naming relies on an external directory service to store connection details.
+This service might include the port number, but the client wouldn't necessarily be restricted to a fixed port.
+    - Host Naming: This method uses the hostname of the database server to establish a connection.
+Traditionally, it relies on a well-known default port number (usually 1521 for Oracle) for the specific service.
+The client cannot specify a different port in this scenario.
+    - Directory Naming: Similar to External Naming, directory naming utilizes a directory service to locate connection details.
+This service likely includes the port number, but the client might not be limited to a fixed port configuration.
+  - Therefore, Host Naming is the only method that enforces a fixed port number on the client side.
+- 12 % Which information from a remote database is included in the configuration of a database link? % User name,Data files,Tables,Views
+  - The information from a remote database included in the configuration of a database link is **User name**.
+  - Database links are configured on the local database and specify how to connect to the remote database.
+The user name is a crucial piece of information required to establish a secure connection and grant access to the remote database.
+  - Here's why the other options are not included:
+  - Data files: The location of data files is specific to the remote database and not relevant to how the local database connects to it.
+  - Tables & Views: Database links provide a way to access tables and views on the remote database, but their definitions and structures are not stored in the local database link configuration.
+- 13 % Which object can be added to an existing bigfile tablespace? % datafiletemp table,table data,tablespacedictionary table,undo data
+  - The correct answer is: **table data**
+  - Bigfile tablespaces are designed to store large objects (LOBs) efficiently.
+Here's why the other options are not suitable for bigfile tablespaces:
+  - datafiletemp table: Temporary tables are typically used for short-lived data and are not ideal candidates for bigfile tablespaces.
+  - tablespacedictionary table: Dictionary-managed tablespaces are a different type of tablespace and not compatible with bigfile tablespaces.
+  - undo data: Undo data is used for rollback purposes and has its own dedicated tablespaces, separate from user data.
+  - Bigfile tablespaces excel at storing large data objects like:
+    - LOBs (Binary Large OBjects) - Can hold multimedia data (images, audio, video) or large text documents.
+    - NESTED TABLES - Nested tables allow storing hierarchical data within a single table.
+    - VARRAYs - Variable-size arrays can hold collections of elements within a table.
+  - By adding table data containing these large objects to a bigfile tablespace, you can leverage its features like:
+    - Larger file size limits: Bigfile tablespaces support much larger file sizes compared to traditional tablespaces, accommodating massive data objects.
+    - Improved performance: Bigfile tablespaces can optimize storage and retrieval of large objects, enhancing query performance.
+- 17 % Which package should an administrator use to configure local extent management for tablespaces? % DBMS_SPACE_ADMIN,DBMS_AUDIT_MGMT,DBMS_TRANSFORM,DBMS_METADATA
+  - The correct answer is: **DBMS_SPACE_ADMIN**
+  - The DBMS_SPACE_ADMIN package provides procedures for managing locally managed tablespaces in Oracle.
+This includes configuring local extent management, such as:
+  - Creating locally managed tablespaces with the AUTOALLOCATE or UNIFORM extent management clauses.
+  - Adding datafiles to a locally managed tablespace.
+  - Dropping datafiles from a locally managed tablespace.
+  - Migrating a tablespace between local and dictionary extent management.
+- The other options listed are not relevant for configuring local extent management:
+  - DBMS_AUDIT_MGMT: This package is used for managing auditing settings in the database.
+  - DBMS_TRANSFORM: This package is used for data transformation tasks.
+  - DBMS_METADATA: This package provides access to metadata information about the database schema, but it's not used for managing tablespace extent allocation.
+- 18 % What should an administrator use to identify tables that are fragmented? % Segment Advisor,Automatic Database Diagnostic Monitor,DBMS_SPACE,DBMS_REPAIR
+  - The most suitable option for identifying fragmented tables in Oracle is: **Segment Advisor**.
+  - Here's why:
+  - Segment Advisor: This built-in Oracle utility analyzes tables and indexes to identify potential fragmentation issues.
+It provides recommendations for reorganizing fragmented objects to improve performance.
+  - Automatic Database Diagnostic Monitor (ADDM): While ADDM can monitor overall database health and identify performance bottlenecks, it doesn't specifically target table fragmentation.
+  - DBMS_SPACE: This package offers functionalities related to managing tablespace storage, but it doesn't directly assess table fragmentation.
+  - DBMS_REPAIR: This package focuses on repairing damaged database objects and doesn't provide specific insights into fragmentation.
+  - Segment Advisor offers valuable features for analyzing fragmentation:
+    - Identifying Fragmentation Types: It can detect different types of fragmentation, including chained and scattered extents, which can hinder query performance.
+    - Estimating Reorganization Benefit: The advisor can estimate the potential performance gains achievable by reorganizing fragmented tables.
+    - Recommendation Generation: It suggests appropriate reorganization methods, such as rebuild or truncate/reinsert, to optimize table layout.
+  - While other tools have their roles in database management, Segment Advisor stands out as the primary choice for pinpointing fragmented tables in Oracle.
+- 19 % Which parameter determines how long information should be kept before it is overwritten in an undo tablespace? % UNDO_RETENTION,DBA_FLASHBACK_RETENTION_TARGET,SORT_AREA_RETAINED_SIZE,UNDO_MANAGEMENT
+  - The correct answer is: **UNDO_RETENTION**
+  - The UNDO_RETENTION parameter in Oracle dictates how long the database attempts to retain undo information for transactions before it gets overwritten in the undo tablespace.
+It essentially sets a minimum threshold for undo data retention.
+  - Here's why the other options are not relevant:
+  - DBA_FLASHBACK_RETENTION_TARGET: This is a data dictionary view that shows the current retention target for flashback operations.
+It reflects the combined effects of various factors, including UNDO_RETENTION and automatic undo management settings.
+  - SORT_AREA_RETAINED_SIZE: This parameter manages the memory allocated for sorting operations within the database.
+It has no bearing on undo data retention.
+  - UNDO_MANAGEMENT: This parameter specifies whether undo management is automatic or manual.
+While it influences undo behavior, it doesn't directly control the retention period.